kaila-spraguemcrae/Factory/README.md

 #### Running/viewing application:

-1. Once you have opened the code in your preferred text editor you will need to navigate to the 'PROJNAME' folder (`cd PROJNAME`) in the command line and run `dotnet run` or `dotnet watch run`.
+1. Once you have opened the code in your preferred text editor you will need to navigate to the 'Factory.Solution/Factory' folder (`cd Factory`) in the command line and run `dotnet run` or `dotnet watch run`.
 2. At this point you should be able to click on the link to the local server's url path to view the compiled project.

 --------------------------